 Did you know cows can dream?

-American Swedish Institute welcomes Swedish visual artist Maria Bajt who lives and works in Stockholm and Berlin and is now visiting Minneapolis where she is painting and working in ASI’s Youth and Family Gallery on the third floor of the Turnblad Mansion.
-Bajt is creating a three-dimension installation and immersive play environment that explores the inner-world story of Sam, a "girl cow" in this instance, who dreams and wanders through Sweden's Wanås Konst sculpture park, sometimes appearing in artworks.
+American Swedish Institute was thrilled to welcome Swedish visual artist Maria Bajt, who lives and works in Stockholm and Berlin, to Minneapolis earlier in the year to paint the backdrops and help install the new exhibition in ASI’s Youth and Family Gallery on the third floor of the Turnblad Mansion.
+Bajt created a three-dimension installation and immersive play environment that explores the inner-world story of Sam, a "girl cow" in this instance, who dreams and wanders through Sweden's Wanås Konst sculpture park, sometimes appearing in artworks.

 Inspired by the innovative and imaginative children's book, Cows Can Dream, with text by Jason Diakité, a Swedish Grammy winning rap musician also known as Timbuktu, and with illustrations by Bajt, the book is part of the Wanås Konst Children’s Book series featuring images by contemporary artists and texts by influential writers who aren't usually associated with children's books.